 During the first 24 hours, you are likely to experience nausea and vomiting – this is perfectly normal, and you should not be alarmed by this.
 You may also experience difficulty sleeping.
-These symptoms are however good signs that the body is trying to recover and cope without alcohol being present in the bloodstream.
+However, these symptoms are good signs that the body is trying to recover and cope without alcohol being present in the bloodstream.

-During days 3-4 of an alcohol detox, you may experience more uncomfortable withdrawal symptoms such as raised body temperature, shakes, sweats and feeling anger, irritability or aggression.
-These symptoms will subside over days 5-6, until you begin to feel normal towards the end of the week.
+During days 3 to 4 of alcohol detox, you may still experience more uncomfortable withdrawal symptoms such as raised body temperature, shakes, sweats and feeling anger, irritability or aggression.
+These symptoms will continue to subside over days 5 and 6 until you begin to feel normal towards the end of the week.

 Always remember that every person is unique, and your own experience of detox will be different to that of someone else’s.
-Detoxing and rehab do however continue to be a successful method of combating alcohol addiction.
+However, detection and rehab continue to be successful methods of combating alcohol addiction.

 Seeking Help If You Are Dependent On Alcohol

-If you feel as if alcohol consumption is taking over your life, or know someone who has drinks excessively and requires help before it becomes life threatening, then we are here to advise you of the treatment options which are best suited to you.
+If you feel as if alcohol consumption is taking over your life or know someone who has drinks excessively and requires help before it becomes life-threatening, we are here to advise you of the treatment options that are best suited to you.

-Get in touch with us today for help, support and to be referred to a clinic that can help you get back on track via an alcohol detox programme.
+Get in touch with us today for help support and be referred to a clinic that can help you get back on track via an alcohol detox programme.

-Although the majority of addicts are able to detox from alcohol with only mild withdrawal symptoms being experienced there are some cases that can become very severe and even life threatening
+Although the majority of addicts can detox from alcohol with only mild withdrawal symptoms being experienced, there are some cases that can become very severe and even life threatening

 Delirium Tremens is a serious condition that can be developed from withdrawal and can result in the risk of developing heart attacks, seizures, strokes, feelings of disorientation and confusion.